“I’m too old to change.”

 “Karma’s a bitch.”

 Defeating yourself is lame.
 But some people make a hobby of kicking their own ass.
 We’re not gonna tell you what your internal dialogue should be – but if it’s any of the above statements – you need an attitude adjustment.
-The tips below should get you on the right track.
+The tips below should get you on the right track to ending negative internal dialogue.
 Don’t wait for January 1 – start today!

 –Write down your self-talk.
 Whether it’s you wishing your boss dead as he drones on and on about your errors from the past year, or you getting angry at yourself for missing a traffic light – put it on paper.
 After a week or so look back at your self-talk.
 Seeing the words in print can be a real eye-opener.